philchute/tfpugsdotcom/Content/AdminGuide.md

 * newbot.service
   * python virtual environment for new bot
+  * this one is not actually running yet as development is still ongoing (6/28/2025)
 * oldbot.service
   * python virtual environment for old bot
   * previously ran in tmux via `source ~/virtualpy/bin/activate` and `sh run.sh`